datadiscoveries/MarketBasketAnalysis/README.md

 **Question:**<br>
 Which products are most likely to be purchased by an online shopper, given the items in their cart?<br>

-**Goals, Techniques, and Value:**The goal of this analysis is to create an effective product recommendation system and recommend strategies to boost sales, based on insights gleaned from the analysis.
+**Goals, Techniques, and Value:**<br>
+The goal of this analysis is to create an effective product recommendation system and recommend strategies to boost sales, based on insights gleaned from the analysis.
 Personalizing recommendations according to shoppers' interests can help build customer engagement, create better rapport, and increase sales.
-This analysis, the Apriori algorithm is applied to historic purchase data to estimate the probability that a product will be purchased by a shopper, given the items in their cart.
+The Apriori algorithm is applied to historic purchase data to estimate the probability that a product will be purchased by a shopper, given the items in their cart.

 **Terms:**<br>
 Association rule - An "if-then" statement representing the probability that a customer will purchase the item on the right-hand side (RHS) if they have added the items on the left-hand side (LHS) to their cart (see chart below).<br>